Fully quantum fluctuation theorems: Introduction

+To get an alternative perspective on fully quantum fluctuation theorems and their relation to the second law, the reader is encouraged to consult \cite{Alhambra16}.
+While we here primarily consider generalizations of Crooks theorem, \cite{Alhambra16} mainly focuses on equalities, including generalizations of the Jarzynski equality.
+However, our paths do occasionally cross, for example in section \ref{SecMainEnergytransl} where we share the focus on energy translation invariance, and section \ref{SecMainFlctnMstrEq} where thermal operations play an important role.

 In the following section we derive (\ref{QuantumCrooks}) and moreover show that it can be decomposed into diagonal and off-diagonal Crooks relations, thus yielding fluctuation relations for coherences.
-We also derive quantum Jarzynski equalities, as well as a bound on the average work cost.
+We also derive quantum Jarzynski equalities, as well as bounds on the work cost.
 In section \ref{SecMainEnergytransl} we regain the classical Crooks relation (\ref{StandardCrooks}) from (\ref{QuantumCrooks}) via the additional assumption of energy translation invariance.
 We next turn to generalizations of (\ref{QuantumCrooks}), where section \ref{MainConditional} introduces conditional fluctuation relations, and section \ref{MainApproximate} approximate versions.
+In section \ref{SecMainFlctnMstrEq} we formulate fluctuation theorems for master equations.